Blog: Model 3 Funding for 21 Year Old

 My third and most probable, at least currently in my head, is an idea I am calling Alesti Systems.
 Throughout my college experience, I have come across individuals asking my for my free time and number because they needed their ideas put to paper or needed me to create their sneaker shop ( don’t ask ).
 After taking one of these up one day and finishing my first project last spring as a sophomore figured I might be able to save up a little extra for the fall semester if I kept at this.
 So that summer I set to becoming a freelance full stack web developer.
 Only one problem, I was not nearly proficient enough to even call myself a half stack developer lol.
 After realizing this in my first demo for a client, I truly had no idea how to get to the end point I decided to cut my losses and outsourced the rest out to a recent graduate I kept up with.
 However, since then I decided that I never wanted to feel like that again and since have been reading book after book, course after course on React Native and mastering the concept that is NodeJS.
 Now after one full more year of school and three and a half books, Wes Bos Beginning React Native and his other Advanced React course.
 Both EXCELLENT resources if you too are looking to get into this field.
 I now feel as though I am in a perfect position to test my skills again at the freelance game.
 With two modules that I have built, I can use these to pitch to potential clients and retrofit the module to their needs and application.
 If you are interested in this please let me know, I have been considering a software development blog for some time.

 So I guess the TLDR of this post since I feel it was a ramble is that my plan A is to freelance in React Native selling my pre-built modules and components to clients with existing sites or applications.
-Plan B, ask my family and friends for a loan with interest, and plan Z, to ask my parents to cosign…
+Plan B, ask my brother for a loan with interest, and plan Z, to ask my parents to cosign…